Troublemaker (Weezer song)

 "Troublemaker" is a song that was originally released as an iTunes single from alternative rock band Weezer's sixth album and third self-titled album, Weezer (also referred to by fans and the band as The Red Album).
-It was released in digital form on May 20, 2008, as the second single from the album.
+It was released in digital form on May 20, 2008, as the fourth single from the album.
 It debuted the week of July 26, 2008, at No. 39 on the Billboard Hot Modern Rock Tracks charts and peaked at No. 2.

 Background and release

 This song was originally planned to be the first single for the album, but "Pork and Beans" was chosen instead.

-Rivers Cuomo has stated the song, along with others from The Red Album, were heavily influenced by rapper Eminem and his "fun way of using rhymes."
+Rivers Cuomo has stated the song, along with others from The Red Album, were heavily influenced by rapper Eminem and his "fun way of using rhymes".

 Weezer played an acoustic version of "Troublemaker" on the May 30, 2008, episode of Alternative Nation on Sirius Radio.

 The song was released as a downloadable track for the games Rock Band (along with "Dreamin'" and "The Greatest Man That Ever Lived") and Tap Tap Revenge.

 The song was also used for TV commercials for CBSs crime drama show The Mentalist, which premiered in September 2008.
 It is also used in the trailer for Fired Up.
 "Troublemaker", along with "The Greatest Man That Ever Lived", appeared in the documentary Warren Miller's Children of Winter.

-Official remixes

-These remixes were released on a promo EP:
+The song was featured in a season 5 episode of Psych.

+Music video